Line of Credit vs. Credit Card: Swipe Here or Draw?

 Yes, it is a card that has credit on it, but how exactly does it work?
 What does that credit mean?
 Let’s pretend for a moment that I am yourbest friend.
 You ask me if you can borrow $500 to pay your power bill because your check will not get to you in time.
 I know that you make enough money to pay me back, so I say “yes”.

 However, instead of just handing you $500 cash, I hand you a card, and I say, “There is $500 on this card that you can use.
 Next month, I will need you to pay me back at least $50.
 Every month, you can use whatever is available of the $500, but I need at least $50 a month.”
-Sounds like a good deal, so you accept.
+It sounds like a good deal, so you accept.
 These are the basics of a credit card.
 Like all things in life, there are pros and cons, so let’s get started on those.

 Benefits of a Credit Card vs Line of Credit